mansigambhir-13/100-Days-of-deep-Learning/README.md

 I'll be updating this section with a brief overview of what I learned or accomplished each day:

-1. Day 1: Introduction to Natural language processing
+1. Day 1: Introduction to Natural language processing and tokenization
 2. Day 2: basics of Neural network
 3. ...